Base Rate Vs BLR In Malaysia: How Does BR Work?

-Early this year, the Base Lending Rate (BLR) structure was replaced with a new Base Rate (BR) system.
-Under BR, which will now serve as the main reference rate for new retail floating rate loans, banks in Malaysia can determine their interest rate based on a formula set by the central bank.
+In January 2015, the Base Lending Rate (BLR) structure was replaced with a new Base Rate (BR) system.
+Under BR, which now serves as the main reference rate for new retail floating rate loans, banks in Malaysia can determine their interest rate based on a formula set by the central bank.

 With the new BR, which came into effect on January 2, 2015,interest rates are determined by the banks’ benchmark cost of funds and Statutory Reserve Requirement (SRR).
 Other components of loan pricing such as borrower credit risk, liquidity risk premium, operating costs and profit margin will be reflected in a spread in the new BR framework.